HopeMohola/Vehicle-Insurance-Fraud-Detection/README.md

          3. policyholder
          4. time
          5. vehicle
-I have uploaded the database on this repo and you can use it as you see fit.
+I have uploaded the 5 .csv files on my repo, you can export them to mysql workbench as tables or use them in Power BI.

 ## 8. Contributors
 Motshabi Gope Mohola